tomatyss/pythmata/docs/reference/bpmn/timer-events.md

    - Use duration for relative time periods
    - Use date for specific points in time
    - Use cycle for recurring events

+2. **Include the xsi:type attribute**:
+   - Always include `xsi:type="bpmn:tFormalExpression"` for timer definitions
+   - This ensures compatibility with the BPMN 2.0 specification
+   - The Pythmata validator handles this attribute correctly

 2. **Consider time zones**:
    - Date timers are interpreted in UTC unless specified otherwise